aria-ml/dataeval/CONTRIBUTING.md

 - `.gitlab-ci.yaml`
 - Pipelines will always run as baseline:
   - `build`, `linting`, `lite`, `docs`, `test`->`coverage` (or `functional` superset)
-- Feature work should happen in short-lived (as much as possible) branches off of `develop`
+- Feature work should happen in short-lived (as much as possible) branches off of `main`
-- Merge requests from features to `develop` will trigger baseline run
+- Merge requests from features to `main` will trigger baseline run
-- Completed merge requests in to `develop` will trigger baseline and additionally
+- TODO: Completed merge requests in to `main` will trigger baseline run with functional tests and
-  - Run additional jobs: `create_mr`, `pages`->`pages:deploy`
+  - Run additional jobs: `tag release candidate`, `pages`->`pages:deploy`
     - `pages`->`pages:deploy`: pushes artifacts from docs to pages html server
-    - `create_mr`: creates or updates the merge request from develop->main with features included in the pending release
+    - `tag release candidate`: adds the `last-known-good` tag to the build on successful run of tests
-- Merge requests from `develop` to `main` will trigger baseline with functional tests
+- TODO: At some cadence TBD, a scheduled pipeline will run against `last-known-good` tag
-  - Run additional jobs: `functional`->`coverage`
+  - Run additional jobs: `create release branch`
 - TODO: Hotfixes branch from `main` and merged directly back in to `main`
   - The commit for the hotfix will then be cherry-picked in to `develop`
-- Completed merge requests in to `main` will trigger baseline and additionally
+- New branches in the `releases/vX.X.X` path will trigger baseline and additionally
   - Run additional jobs: `changelog`, `publish`, `tag`
   - `changelog`: updates the changelog in develop with new features and cherry picks change into main
   - `publish`: packages DAML and publishes to JATIC Gitlab internal repository